nbry/smartcar-rust-sdk/README.md

    vehicles using the access token obtained in step 2.

 Before integrating with Smartcar's SDK, you'll need to register an application in the [Smartcar Developer portal](https://developer.smartcar.com).
 If you do not have access to the dashboard, please [request access](https://smartcar.com/subscribe).

+Note that the Rust SDK only supports version 2.0 of Smartcar API.

 ## Installation